 - The professional solution is freely available in the form of an Open Source Software.

-- It is running with Linux, Macintosh, Windows, Solaris, etc. It hosts as well as supports multiple guest operating systems.
+- It is running with the linux operating system, Macintosh, Windows, Solaris, etc. It hosts as well as supports multiple guest operating systems.
 These OS include Windows (NT 4.0, Vista, 2000, XP, Server 2003, Windows 8, Windows 7, etc).

 What is VMware?

 First of all, VMware is a cloud computing and virtualization software, provider.
 The virtualization technologies of VMware are based on the bare-metal, hypervisor in x86 architecture (ESX/ESXi).

 A hypervisor is placed on the physical server with the help of VMware server virtualization.
 This paves the path for multiple virtual machines (VMs) to operate on any given physical server.
 Whereas, each VM is capable of running on its own operating system (OS).
 This effectively means that more than one operating system.
 In fact, it is capable of running on a singular physical server.

 - The VMware products comprise of virtualization, software-centric data center software.
 Also, storage software, security management tools, networking management tools, etc.

 - VMware vSphere is the package for virtualization products attributed to VMware.
 It encompasses vCenter Server, vMotion, ESXi, vSphere Client, etc. vSphere 6.5, a recent version of VMware vSphere comprises of three editions.
 Standard, Enterprise Plus and Enterprise.

 - VMware’s vRealize Network Insight allows admins to plan out micro-segmentation and take care of the proper functioning of VMware NSX.